wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Output: 2_significant_metaG_modules.RData (a R data file containing the list of metagenomic modules associated with COPD)
 ```

-Differential metaB, hostT and hostP modules/features were obtained by associating the modules/features with COPD in a general linear model adjusting demographic confounders.
+Differential MetaB, HostT and HostP modules/features were obtained by associating the modules/features with COPD in a general linear model adjusting demographic confounders.

 ```
 Input: 1_metaB.module_eigengene.txt (module-level metabolome profile output from step 1)